Aiyu jelly: Origin

 According to oral history, the plant and the jelly were named after the daughter of a Taiwanese tea businessman in the 1800s.
 The gelling property of the seeds was discovered by the businessman as he drank from a creek in Chiayi.
 He found a clear yellowish jelly in the water he was drinking and was refreshed upon trying it.
 Looking above the creek he noticed fruits on hanging vines.
 The fruits contained seeds that exuded a sticky gel when rubbed.

 Upon this discovery, he gathered some of the fruits and served them at home with honeyed lemon juice or sweetened beverages.
-Finding the jelly-containing beverage delicious and thirst-quenching, the enterprising businessman delegated the task of selling it to his beautiful 15-year-old daughter, Aiyu.
+Finding the jelly-containing beverage delicious and thirst-quenching, the enterprising businessman delegated the task of selling it to his 15-year-old daughter, Aiyu.
 The snack was very well received and became highly popular.
 So, the businessman eventually named the jelly and the vines after his daughter.

-However, the Austronesian name igos, coming from Spanish higo, hints at a possible Austronesian origin for this food.
+The Austronesian name for the food is igos.

 Harvesting

 Fruits of the creeping fig plant resemble large fig fruits the size of small mangos.
-The figs grow from flowers pollinated by the Wiebesia pumilae. and are harvested from September through January just before the fruit ripens to a dark purple.
+The figs grow from flowers pollinated by the fig wasp Wiebesia pumilae. and are harvested from September through January just before the fruit ripens to a dark purple.
 The fruits are then halved and turned inside out to dry over the course of several days.
 The dry fruits can be sold as is, or dried aiyu seeds (愛玉籽 (aiyu zi)) can then be pulled off the skin and sold separately.